Definition

 Detect when a trigger is used for a dynamic dropdown

-If you want your trigger to perform specific scripting for a dynamic dropdown you will need to make use of bundle.meta.isFillingDynamicDropdown
+If you want your trigger to perform specific scripting for a dynamic dropdown you will need to make use ofbundle.meta.isFillingDynamicDropdown.
+This can be useful if need to make use of pagination in the dynamic dropdown to load more options.

 Link a search action

-This feature makes it easier for users to handle the following scenario in a workflow that has multiple steps:
+This feature makes it easier for users to handle the following scenario in a workflow that has multiple steps:- The value for the input field depends on an output field from an earlier step.

 - The value of that output field cannot be used directly.